bairblog/bairblog.github.io/_posts/2019-10-21-coordination.md

-You might also think that our results are primarily explained by analyzing how many states an algorithm has been trained on: SP and PBT fall into near-deterministic patterns, while PPO$_{BC}$ must cope with the stochasticity of BC, and so it is trained on a wider variety of states, which makes it work better with humans.
+You might also think that our results are primarily explained by analyzing how many states an algorithm has been trained on: SP and PBT fall into near-deterministic patterns, while $$PPO_{BC}$$ must cope with the stochasticity of BC, and so it is trained on a wider variety of states, which makes it work better with humans.
 However, we saw approximately the same pattern with the planning agent, which is robust on all states.
 In addition, the entropy bonus in PPO keeps SP and PBT at least somewhat stochastic.

 One way to view the problem we have outlined is that AI systems trained via self-play end up using coordination protocols that humans do not use.
 However,